panda-luminosity-detector-group/LuminosityFit/README.md

 ### Prerequisites
 Make sure your Pandaroot enviroment is set up correctly, more precisely that these environment variables are set:
+- SIMPATH
 - VMCWORKDIR
 - FAIRROOTPATH
 - ROOTSYS

-A further requirement is the gsl library, which can be loaded on the himster2 via `module load numlib/GSL/2.4-foss-2017a`.
-Additionally, make sure you are using a boost version which was build using a gcc version 5 or greater.
-You can set the location of the boost via the *BOOST_ROOT* environment variable.
+Boost and the gsl library are two requirements, which are automatically included with fairsoft, so you already have them installed for sure.
+It is recommended to use the same boost, which was used to build the pandaroot enviroment.
+Use the *BOOST_ROOT* environment variable to hint cmake to correct boost location.
+`export BOOST_ROOT=$SIMPATH`
+(No need to put that export in your bashrc, just run it in your shell before cmake call)

 ### Compilation
 Simply create a build directory, change into that build directory, and run `cmake {PATH_TO_YOUR_LUMINOSITY_FIT_SOURCE}`